davidlaprade/Match-Optimization/README.md

 ## Uses
 We encounter matching problems all the time.
 We encounter them when:
 - trying to find the shortest trip through several points
+- doing a seating arrangement for a wedding reception/party
 - assigning roles to members of a team
 - assigning jobs to workers based on rates of pay, or speed of work
 - matching actors to parts in a play